 Be Consistent with Units

 Make sure you're using consistent units throughout your calculations.
-If you're converting multiple measurements, ensure that all values are expressed in the same units before performing any calculations.
-This can help you avoid errors and ensure that your results are accurate.
+If you're converting multiple measurements, check that all values are expressed in the same units before performing any calculations.
+This can help you avoid errors and check that your results are accurate.

 FAQ